 Promoting Pluralism and Tolerance

-NIF believes that freedom of – and from – religion are crucial to the survival of a just and democratic Israel.
-We fight for religious tolerance, and work to oppose the rabbinic hierarchy’s exclusion of women.
+NIF works to secure freedom of and from religion, as part of a vision of a just and democratic Israel.
+We fight for religious tolerance, for gender equality, and against the ultra-Orthodox monopoly on religious life.

 The lack of freedom of and from religion remains one of the core obstacles to strengthening Israel’s liberal democracy.

 One would think that, having finally achieved a Jewish homeland in Israel, Jews could practice their religion – or not – untroubled by government interference.

 To some extent, that’s true.
 For years NIF supported programs to support Jews of all types in connecting or reconnecting to their Judaism.
 We helped immigrants from the former Soviet Union to establish vibrant spiritual communities.
 We backed liberal Orthodox women finding ways to increase their involvement in Jewish religious ritual within the framework of halacha.
 We helped establish new schools that joined the study of Jewish texts with social action inspired by Jewish values.
 We assisted Reform, Conservative, and Reconstructionist streams to establish a foothold in Israel.